Criminal Justice (CRJU)

 Students will choose a social problem related to crime, criminal justice, and law, relate it to broader legal and social issues, and devise a plan of action to research the problem and develop informed policy.
 Using knowledge obtained from prior required courses, and input from Criminal Justice faculty, students will a comprehensive term paper on their chosen topics.

-Working with a faculty advisor, the student develops and defends a research proposal and begins conducting the research.
+Working with an advisor, the student completes a research study.